cgrazy/OC_EFI_Gigabyte_Z690_AlderLake_I9_12900K/README.md

   - 3x USB 3.2 Gen 1 on the back
 	- 3x with USB 2.0 personality
   - 2x USB-C (one back and front with up to 10 Gbps)
-- Continuity Camera with iPhone 14 Pro
+- Continuity Camera with iPhone 15 Pro Max

 # Used Kexts?